Murder of Tupac Shakur: Perpetrator

+In 2009, Duane "Keefe D" Davis was under investigation in a drug-related case which compelled him to submit to questioning.
+During the questioning, investigators also asked Davis about the March 1997 murder of the Notorious B.I.G.; Davis denied involvement in that killing but told them, "we did the other one", referring to Shakur's murder.

+Davis, who is Anderson's uncle and a Crips gang leader in California, told Los Angeles law enforcement officers what he knew about Shakur's murder under a proffer agreement that prevented his statements from being used against him in court.

-In the USA Network documentary Unsolved, broadcast in 2018, Duane "Keefe D" Davis, a Crips gang leader in California and Anderson's uncle, claimed to have been in the car, specifically in the front passenger seat, with Tupac's murderer when the shots were fired.
+In the BET television documentary series Death Row Chronicles, broadcast in 2018, Davis claimed to have been in the Cadillac, specifically in the front passenger seat, with Shakur's murderer when the shots were fired.
 He declined to name the shooter, citing "street code."
-Despite this, he stated that the car was driven by Terrence "T-Brown" Brown and that Anderson and DeAndrae "Dre" Smith were sitting in the backseat of the car, all of whom were South Side Crips and are now deceased.
-He also stated that the shooter was sitting in the backseat.
-In 2016, a M.O.B.
-Piru and former Death Row bodyguard named James "Mob James" McDonald claimed he saw Anderson and other South Side Crips pull up near Club 662 in a white Cadillac and were briefly parked nearby prior to the shooting of Suge's BMW.
+Despite this, he stated that the Cadillac was driven by Terrence "T-Brown" Brown, and that Anderson and DeAndrae "Dre" Smith were sitting in the backseat, all of whom were South Side Crips and are now deceased.
+Davis also stated that the shooter was sitting in the backseat.

-According to Radar Online, Keefe D stated that after waiting near Club 662, they went to a Liquor Barn store and they then proceeded to make their way to The Carriage House hotel.
-On their way there, they noticed the Death Row caravan.